 was significant but was only an intermediate step in my musical education.
 My teachers and I went to other regions of Russia

-in various competitions and workshops several times each year.
+to participate in various competitions and workshops several times each year.

 Then I moved to Moscow